tomjenningss/quick-labs/instructions/guide-kubernetes-intro/README.md

 `echo $NAMESPACE_NAME`

+Login to the given registry with the following command:

+`bx cr login`

 Run the following commands to push the inventory images to your container registry namespace:

 `docker tag inventory:1.0-SNAPSHOT us.icr.io/$NAMESPACE_NAME/inventory:1.0-SNAPSHOT`